influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

 **Note:** We recommend always double-quoting identifiers, regardless of case-sensitivity.
 {{% /note %}}

-In some cases, however, using single quotes and misquoting identifiers will return inaccurate results.
-To avoid this, it is recommended that you double quote identifiers.

 Unquoted identifiers **are not** case sensitive.
 When a table is created, the case of a column is automatically stored in lowercase **unless** the column name is quoted.
 The column name `pH` must be quoted in order to preserve the lowercase p and uppercase H.